Following a promising first-half display, Hull City fell to a 2-0 defeat at Southampton after Alex Bruce conceded a clumsy penalty.

 An open start to proceedings saw Aluko poke just wide at the other end moments later, before the striker tested Kelvin Davis with a low drive.

-Harper went some way to justifying his selection by making himself big to keep out Pelle from close range after 20 minutes, while Aluko continued to give the home defence plenty to think about.
+Harper went some way to justifying his selection by making himself big to keep out Pelle from close range after 20 minutes, while Aluko continued to give the home defense plenty to think about.

 The Nigeria international's next effort swerved just wide from 25 yards, and Morgan Schneiderlin was lucky to escape a booking for a frustrated lunge on the Hull forward on the half-hour mark.

 An advancing Aluko was then tugged back by Victor Wanyama, who was shown the yellow card and will miss Southampton's next two matches as a result.

 Davis got down well to his left when Livermore — teed up by Aluko — fired a low drive at the bottom corner early in the second half, but a clumsy Bruce challenge on Long in the box proved costly.

 Ward-Prowse coolly slotted home from the resulting penalty, but Chester would have restored parity soon after had his header not found a well-placed Bertrand on the line.